Ministry-of-Silly-Scripts/codewars-js-countBits/NOTES.md

 - intToBin
   - it should return '11000000111001' to input equal to 12345 ✅
 - it should return 1 for input equal to 2 ✅
+- it should return 2 for input equal to 10 ✅